 One of the factors in the Five Factor Personality Analysis (often called the Big Five) is Agreeableness.
 Research has shown that subjects reading e-mails, both with and without spelling and grammar errors, downgraded their estimation of the person the most when they found errors if they also showed a low score on Agreeableness.
 No big deal, you probably expected that to be true.

 One of the other factors of the Big Five is Extroversion.
 Introverts who indicated that good grammar was important to them, were more sensitive to these errors and downgraded the likability of the author of the e-mail much more severely than did introverts who didn’t care about grammar.
 Overall introverts where not as generous with their estimation of this unknown person as the extroverts.
 However, there was a definite correlation between how much (or how little) they cared about grammar and how much they expected to like the e-mail correspondent.

-Results for extroverts were a little perplexing, “Surprisingly, extraverts who reported grammar as more important were less sensitive to typos than extroverts who felt good grammar was less important.”
-Some extroverts said grammar was more important, but behaved as it was not.
+Results for extroverts were a little perplexing.
+“Surprisingly, extroverts who reported grammar as more important were less sensitive to typos than extroverts who felt good grammar was less important.”
+Some extroverts said grammar was more important, but behaved as if it was not.
 Why were they not noticing the typos?
 Did they over-estimate their ability at spelling and grammar?
 Or was this lack of self-awareness intentional?

 Extroverts tend to avoid this last option.
 Evidently, simply avoiding reflecting on the effects of their actions is their preferred way of dealing with internal conflict.
 However, this lower self-awareness has some negative side effects when leaders fail to accurately estimate their own skill or understand their own motivation.
 We have yet to see whether self-awareness can be taught, or if it is as difficult as teaching extroverted people not to behave like extroverts.